SowmyaVenky/AzureSynapseExperiments/README.md

 *  For a fun use-case where we can test how to scramble PII/PCI data and control access via entitlements, refer to <a href="./SparkExamples/PII_PCI_Data_Hash_Testing.md">this</a>

-## Stream new temperature data to Kafka.
+## Stream new temperature data to Kafka running locally in docker.

 *  We now switch focus to using the temperature dataset from London, and stream that to KAFKA.
 Once it is in KAFKA we can take different routes, refer to <a href="./kafka_docker/Readme.md">this</a>

+## Configure Kafka on Ubuntu VM and test with various integration tools.

+*  We will setup the Ubuntu VM inside Azure.
+We will then setup docker + Kafka and use it as a base for various experiments.
+Read more about <a href="./kafka_docker/Kafka_on_Azure_VM.md">this</a>